s8sg/linker/README.md

  fi
 ```

+##### Waitfor
-to make **webserver** container wait for mysql to start, linker can be started as waitfor in the entrypoint script:
+to make `webserver` container wait for mysql to start, linker can be started to waitfor in the entrypoint script:
 ```bash
 linker -r waitfor -p 5000 -P 5001 mysql:mysql_start
 ```